flash4ki/mzscriptdocs/docs/functions/message/editmessage.md

-# $sendMessage
+# $editMessage
-Send message to ctx channel by default or to provided channel.
+Edit message to ctx channel by default or to provided channel.

 ## Errors
 - Cannot send message with 0 args